Last Updated on Sunday, January 21, 2024 by Travel Maker

 In this guide, I will go over the main points of the new €9 Euro Ticket.
 For more FAQ’s, visit their official webpage: https://www.bahn.de/angebot/regio/9-euro-ticket

-What is the €9 ticket?
+What was the €9 ticket?

 Who can buy and use this ticket?